DiNapoli Statement on the MTA's July Financial Plan

 New York State Comptroller Thomas P. DiNapoli today announced the following local government audits were issued.

-New York State Comptroller Thomas P. DiNapoli issued the following statement regarding today’s SEC proposed rule on climate disclosure.
+New York State Comptroller Thomas P. DiNapoli today announced the following school district audits have been issued.

 New York State Comptroller Thomas P. DiNapoli announced today the following audits have been issued.